 Demolition Permit Costs And Other Permit Fees

-A demolition permit costs $100 and $450 on average.
+If you’re wondering how much do permits cost for a demolition, the answer is between $100 and $450 on average.
 Some cities include demolition permits as part of a general building permit.

 Demolition permits are required when demolishing an entire structure or removing a wall.